thomasnield/oreilly_getting_started_with_sql/README.md

 ## Having Download Trouble?

 This book requires basic proficiency in downloading, unzipping, and navigating files and folders.
-But if you are needing assistance here are some resources.
+But if you are needing assistance here are some resources:

 If you need assistance in extracting a zipped folder, [please see this short tutorial](http://www.wikihow.com/Open-a-Zip-File).